Spin-wave Talbot effect in thin ferromagnetic film: Spin wave dispersion

 The analytical theory of SWs in thin ferromagnetic films was developed by Kalinikos and Slavin in Ref.~\cite{kalinikos1986theory}.
-Following that theory, in the linear approximation the dispersion relation for the out-of-plane magnetized thin film takes the following form \cite{kalinikos1986theory}:
+Following that theory, in the linear approximation the dispersion relation, where wavevector $k$ propagates in the film plane at an angle $\varphi$ with respect to the direction of the external magnetic field $H_{0}$ projected onto the film plane, and the $H_{0}$ and static magnetization vector $M_{\mathrm{S}}$ form an angle $\vartheta$ with the normal to the film plane, takes the form: